 Although they’re very similar, understanding the drawbacks and benefits of each can help you decide which type of investment will work best for your goals.
 Here’s a brief overview.

 - may allow lower start-up investments.
 In most cases, you can buy a single share of an ETF, which may start at quite a low price depending on their market value that day.
 Mutual funds, on the other hand, generally have a higher required buy-in threshold.

 - may be available at lower fees.
 Although some mutual funds carry low expense ratios, they’re still usually higher than those of ETFs according to the Investment Company Institute.
 (In 2016, actively managed mutual fund carried an average expense ratio of 0.82%, compared to just 0.23% for ETFs.)
 Mutual funds may also come with additional fees included in that ratio, which may cover costs like marketing and distribution.

 - may treat you better at tax time than mutual funds do.
-Although you’ll be responsible for taxes on capital gains and dividend income earned through either type of investment, these taxable events tend to occur less frequently with ETFs than they do with mutual funds — which means your total tax liability may be significantly lower.
+You’ll be responsible for taxes on capital gains and dividend income earned through either type of investment.
+However, these taxable events tend to occur less frequently with ETFs than they do with mutual funds.
+That means your total tax liability may be significantly lower.

 - are more likely to be actively managed by a financial professional.
 Only certain ETFs are actively managed so if you’re looking to outsource your market research to a professional, this might influence your decision.
 However, even financial professionals make mistakes and inaccurate predictions, and it’s still possible to lose the money you put into a mutual fund.

 - allow automatic investments and withdrawals.
 If you’re into the idea of automating your investment account, you can set up automatic transactions when you invest in mutual funds through a brokerage like Vanguard.